texcindy99/Starbucks_Promotion_Project/README.md

 ## Project Motivation <a name="motivation"></a>

 This is the Udacity experiment design project.
-I was interestested in using ... data to better understand:
+I was interestested in using Starbucks promotion experiment data to estimate:

-1. Q1
+1. If the promotion is effective to increase customer purchases
-2. Q2
+2. If the promotion is effective to increase Starbucks profit
 3. Q3

 ## File Descriptions <a name="files"></a>